Place Moulin Dam: Structure

 The dam has a 137 km^{2} catchment basin, with nearly 20% of it being made up of glacier run offs.
-The dam has a 47 m high base and 6.43 m thick summit, designed to ensure easier inspection.
+The dam has a 47 m thick base and 6.43 m thick summit, designed to ensure easier inspection.
 The dam also has two perimeter tunnels and eight horizontal tunnels allowing for technicians to easily walk through them for inspection.
 The reservoir was first filled in 1967.